Working with A.I. in artistic practice raises many important questions.

 …

-Overall, by tackling concepts that play an essential role within jewellery such as wearability, materiality and manufacturing processes, this research does not attempt to overturn age-old traditional values and skills, but rather create openings to approach jewellery from diverse, daring, perspectives, to explore how different views can co-exist and interact, to broaden understandings and push boundaries.
-We wonder what A.I. has to offer for the domain of jewellery, and also what the potential dangers are to be carefully considered, and, the other way around, how the domain of jewellery, with its eye for detail, sensitivity and more-than-human connections, can enrich developments in A.I.
-As artists/researchers, we wish to enter into playful yet critical dialogues with different visions to create knowledge, which can take on many forms and be meaningful for those who are active within, as well as beyond, the domains of art, design, fashion, jewellery… and A.I.
+By tackling fundamental concepts integral to jewellery, such as wearability, materiality and manufacturing processes, this research does not attempt to overturn age-old traditional values and skills.
+Instead, it aims to create openings for diverse and daring perspectives, exploring how different views can co-exist and interact to broaden understandings and push boundaries within the field of jewellery.
+We wonder what A.I. has to offer for the domain of jewellery in terms of exciting opportunities, while recognizing potential dangers that require careful consideration.
+Conversely, we also explore how the domain of jewellery, with its keen eye for detail, sensitivity, and more-than-human connections, can contribute to and enrich developments in A.I.

 We are looking forward to keep challenging these fields and ourselves.

 Do you want to contribute to this conversation?
 Share your thoughts on these matters?
+Participate in the research?